 We finally got a glimpse of the much-awaited PK.
 Suffice to say that it keeps us guessing and waiting for more.
 We also got a peek into Dibakar Banerjee’s take on Byomkesh Bakshi – and boy, am I salivating!

 Content Copyright: The responsibility and the sole ownership of the content is of the author who has contributed the content to this blog as a friendly gesture.
-Please don’t copy-paste matter from this contact the writer, please visit his author page HERE.
-You may also write to him at email@example.com .
+Please don’t copy-paste matter from this blog.To contact the writer, please visit his author page HERE.
+You may also write to him at firstname.lastname@example.org .

 Let us know whether you liked the post or not